 If the school bus accident involving your child involves the school bus and driver, Georgia law states that the school district would normally be the entity to sue.
 But the limit for any possible recovery when suing the school district is the limit on the policy that was bought by that school district.

 Keep in mind that a private company could own and operate the school bus.
 This can be the case if the school your child attends is private.
 Georgia law mandates that all motor vehicles privately owned, including school buses, must have auto insurance.
 In a case where the driver of the privately owned bus injured your child, that company could be liable for the hiring, training and/or entrustment of the driver, as well as the improper and negligent operation of the bus by a school district employee.
+If you find yourself in such a situation, you may need to pursue an auto accident lawsuit.

 Has Your Child Been Injured in a School Bus Accident?
 Call the Mann Law Firm.